Jailed actor Sanjay Dutt's radio show a hit at Yerwada prison

-With less than a month to go before Sanjay Dutt’s release, the actor-turned-prison-RJ is getting daily requests from inmates at Yerawada prison to play songs and dialogues from his movies
+With less than a month to go before Sanjay Dutt’s release, actor-turned-prison-RJ is getting daily requests from inmates at Yerawada prison to play songs and dialogues from his movies

 Sanjay Dutt, who was lauded for his role as a criminal-turned-Radio Jockey in the popular film 'Lage Raho Munnabhai', has met similar success as RJ and producer at Yerawada Central Prison’s radio station.